B.A. in Public Policy Leadership

 Public policy leadership is the only interdisciplinary undergraduate program of its type in this region.
 Students gain a broad knowledge of public policy and skills in policy analysis, organizational leadership, social science research, critical thinking, written and oral communication, consensus building, and decision-making.
 They acquire an understanding of the ethical imperatives of leadership, and a clear appreciation of the global nature of responsible decision-making.

 A liberal arts education prepares graduates to deal with complexity and change.
 They gain key skills in communication, problem-solving, and working with diverse groups.
-Related careers to public policy leadership include government, law, policy analyst, natural resource manager, legislative researcher, nonprofit and NGO administrator, or project development analyst and manager.
+Related careers to public policy leadership include government, law, policy analyst, business, natural resource manager, nonprofit administrator, education, or project development analyst and manager.

 B.A. in Public Policy Leadership Faculty